In this section

 Moving goods to and from the EU through roll on roll off ports or the Channel Tunnel on GOV.UK

 Communications pack: roll on roll off ports and Eurotunnel in the event of a no deal EU exit on GOV.UK - materials to help stakeholders inform their customers about changes at roll on roll off ports and Eurotunnel if the UK leaves the EU with no deal.

-The EU has proposed regulations to continue existing direct flights between the EU and the UK for 12 months after exit day.
-However, this is a stop-gap measure and a bare-bones agreement.
-UK operators could lose the ability to operate flights to the EU on to another destination, whether within Europe or otherwise, and will not be able to commence new routes or increase services on existing routes.
+The EU has proposed regulations to continue existing direct flights between the EU and the UK until 30th March 2020 or sooner if a deal is agreed.
+UK operators could lose the ability to operate flights to the EU on to another destination, whether within Europe or otherwise.

 This could have important and negative implications for business and leisure travellers from Wales and the UK regardless of where they travel from.